ryan-g13/37-40-full-stack-application/README.md

 * Manage the frontend routes based on the clients authorization
   * If the user is not logged in they should be forced to remain on the landing route(s)
   * If the user is logged in they should not permitted to remain on the landing route(s)

+# Changes
+6/5/2018 - skelton completed and basic form functionality 6/6/2018 - cookies for user sessions have been implemented